alinnman/celestial-navigation/README.md

     # We define two star fixes
     s1 = Sight (......) # This is your sight at the start of this trip segment. s2 = Sight (......) # This is your sight at the end of this trip segment.
     # See above for how to create a sight object
+    # We reach s2 by applying about 175 degrees for 1 hour with a speed of 20 knots.
+    cCourse = 175
+    timeInHours = 1
+    speed = 20
     st = SightTrip (sightStart = s1, sightEnd = s2,\
                 estimatedStartingPointLAT = s1LonLat[1],\
                 estimatedStartPointLON    = s1LonLat[0],\